Aetopia/Bedrockix/docs/Bedrockix.Minecraft.Loader.md

 - Exceptions:

-    - `FileNotFoundException`: Thrown when a specified dynamic link library doesn't exist.
+    - `FileNotFoundException`: Thrown if a specified dynamic link library doesn't exist.

     - `BadImageFormatException`: Thrown if a specified dynamic link library is invalid.